salesforce/utam-js-recipes/README.md

 'appium:platformVersion': '15.2',
 ```

-For an Android test, update `wdio.conf.android.js` file to configure the application bundleid, the full path for the test application and application initial activity:
+For an Android test, update the `wdio.conf.android.js` file to configure the application bundleid, the full path for the test application, and the application's initial activity:

 ```js
 'appium:deviceName': 'emulator-5554',